-- Informal Agreement with unsecured Creditors
+- Informal agreement with unsecured creditors

 - As an alternative to CVA Moratorium and to avoid legal action by the creditors against the company before the CVA is agreed, we favour informal agreements between the debtor company and its major creditors.
-After instruction our first task is to contact all of your unsecured creditors advising them about the CVA plan.
+After instruction, our first task is to contact all your unsecured creditors advising them about the CVA plan.
 We inform them that the company has financial difficulties.
 As such, the company cannot afford to pay its historical liabilities.

 We explain that the company is exploring the possibility of a CVA and in the meantime, the company needs to continue trading.
-We inform them that you will still need to buy products or services from them but will do so on a “cash on delivery” or “pro forma basis”.
+Inform them that you will still need to buy products or services from them but will do so on a “cash on delivery” or “pro forma basis”.
 We then ask them for their help in giving you some breathing space to allow us to prepare a proposal.

 You can continue to trade with your creditors on a cash basis.
 This will prove the company is a going concern which will be meeting obligations.
 The likelihood of accepting a CVA will be stronger if creditors have some faith in the company to keep up monthly payments.

-- The Creditors Meeting
+- The creditors meeting

-- By law, creditors and shareholders have to be given a minimum 14 days’ notice of a creditor’s meeting.
+- By law, creditors and shareholders have to be given a minimum of 14 days’ notice of a creditor’s meeting.

 In some cases, the proposal may not be acceptable to creditors and a revisited proposal incorporating modifications may have to be resubmitted for their approval.

 In addition, there will be a second creditors vote, taking place without ‘connected’ creditors present.
 For the proceeding of the CVA, this requires at least 50% of voting creditors to be in favour.
 Connected creditors are usually individuals, such as company directors or employees, who provide unsecured finance to the company.
-They are not generally eligible for a dividend from a CVA.
-To prevent connected creditors from ensuring the CVA is approved, they are not included in the second vote.
-As this is something which may not be in the interest of all the other creditors.

 - Your CVA will begin